 When none of the above options doesn’t work out, you must seek private accommodation.
 London is a big city, and there are many apartments you can rent, and the costs can vary greatly.
 However, to avoid a hard-to-afford rent price, you must do diligent research in the first place.

 What’s the cost of housing a private accommodation in London?

 Housing student private accommodation in London will cost you higher than student halls.
 Overall the weekly cost for renting a private student accommodation in London varies between £300 and £550 for single-room apartments.
 The weekly cost for renting a three-bedroom apartment in London ranges somewhere between £400 and £600.

 There are certain things you need to keep in your mind when trying to find suitable private accommodation in London.

-Local Magazines and Online sites – If you’re new to the city of London finding a place to accommodate is not easy.
+Local Magazines and Online sites – If you’re new to the city of London, finding a place to accommodate is not easy.
 You need to rely on some reliable information sources.
 Fortunately, there are many online sites and local magazines that inform you on time for every available apartment to rent in London and their actual price.
-Do yourself a favour and google them to save yourself time and money.
+Please do yourself a favour and google them to save yourself time and money.